superk589/ZKCornerRadiusView/README.md

 // if only want a one color image(with border maybe), use this method manually.
 // view.zk_render()

-// when set image to the view, all the attributes set above will works. view.image = UIImage.init(named: imageName)
+// when set image to the view, all the attributes set above will work. view.image = UIImage.init(named: imageName)
 ```